GameWisp/GameWisp-Singularity-Examples/README.md

 # GameWisp-Singularity-Examples
 A public repository of code examples that leverage the GameWisp Singularity API.
 Singularity Documentation is also included.

+A more visually appealing form of these docs can be accessed at: https://singularity.gamewisp.com/docs

 **This documentation is very work in progress, and may be incomplete, incorrect, or victim to numerous typos.
 Bear with us -- this documentation is still a rough draft.**

 ## Quick Start

 *NOTE: The API currently leverages AES encryption for the passing of channel credentials.
 This functionality may be replaced with a more conventional OAuth-style authorization process before this API enters public release.*

 Singularity can be accessed by both client and server side applications.
-A minimal working client example is as follows:
+This minimal example was taken from the **SocketIO-client-app** example.
+If you prefer a more fully fleshed out example, check out that example in this repository found in the ```examples``` folder.

     <!doctype html>
 	<html>